José James

-José James (born January 20, 1978) is an American vocalist who combines jazz and hip hop.
+José James (born January 20, 1978) is an American composer, baritone singer, guitar player and vocalist who combines contemporary jazz and hip hop.

 Biography

-José James attended The New School for Jazz and Contemporary Music.
-In 2008, he debuted with his first album, The Dreamer, on the Brownswood label.
-Blackmagic followed in 2010.
-2010's For All We Know came out on the Impulse! label.
+José James, of Irish and Panamanian descent, attended The New School for Jazz and Contemporary Music.
+In 2008, he debuted with his first album, The Dreamer, achieving much success after DJ Gilles Peterson signed him to his new independent label Brownswood Recordings.
+His second album Blackmagic followed in 2009.
+And in the following year, the album For All We Know came out on the Impulse! label.
 For All We Know became the winner of both the Edison Award and the Académie du Jazz Grand Prix for best Vocal Jazz Album of 2010.

+James has presented his work at venues such as The Kennedy Center, Hollywood Bowl, Ancienne Belgique and Billboard Live Tokyo.
+He has performed as a guest artist with McCoy Tyner, Laura Mvula and the Jazz at Lincoln Center, Melbourne Symphony and Royal Concertgebouw Orchestra in Amsterdam.

+His latest project is called On & On - José James sings Badu, which was performed at Millennium stage on 22 October 2022 with his current band, composed of five young musicians.
+The Millennium stage is located at The Kennedy Center, which holds some of Washington, D.C.'s most important musical performances and plays.

+Personal life

+José James is married to Talia Pnina Billig, known professionally as Taali, who is a Grammy Award–nominated singer, songwriter and record producer.